 While some visitors may choose to only do one or two excursions, visiting just a couple of this island's attractions before heading back to their cruise ship, it is definitely possible to do it all.
 There are a few excursion packages out there that will take you on a scenic/historic tour of the island, allow an hour at the Turtle Centre, have time for petting stingrays and snorkeling, and still leave time to add another excursion to finish the day off riding horses on the beach.

 Yes.
 I said riding a horse on the beach.

-You can to a 2 to 4 hour excursion, viewing the scenic Grand Cayman beaches from horseback.
+You can do a 2- to 4-hour excursion, viewing the scenic Grand Cayman beaches from horseback.
 To top it off, if you choose, you can take the saddle off and ride the horse while it goes for a swim.